 When you can cut it without breaking the bars, you have to bake the muesli bars again.

 Besides, the cookies keep their shape in the lunchbox.

 I have experimented with MANY cereal bars and cookies and I like the muesli cookies/granola bars that are COMPLETELY crisp.

 I am not alone in this family – Christian like the chewy muesli cookies/granola bars the best, so this is sort of a compromise.

-Delicious Muesli cookies – a different granola
+Delicious muesli cookies – a different muesli bar

-190 g muesli/cereals/granola with fruit and nuts
+190 g muesli/cereal/granola with fruit and nuts

 1 banana (80-100 g)